SherG/sherrieg/content/blog/hyundai-purge-valve-replaced-not-working/index.md

 <strong>Moral of the story: The incorrect resistance of a non-Hyundai purge valve will trigger an evap control circuit error.
 So if your mechanic is installing a purge valve, make sure it's OEM.</strong>

 <hr>
-Coming up next: What I Learned From My Adventures in Alternator Land The recent heat wave (which reached real feel 105 last week) fried my battery & alternator.
+Coming up next: "Adventures in Alternator Land" <br/>
+The recent heat wave (which reached a real feel 105°F -- 40.6°C -- last week) fried my battery & alternator.